mickaelsilva/chewBBACA_deprecated/README.md

 ###Q: I ran all the steps and my cgMLST loci size is smaller than traditional MLST, does this even work?
 A: Try to run step 4, your analysis may contain some genomes responsible for a considerable loss of loci.
 Remove some of those genomes and check if the cgMLST loci number rises.

+###Q: Which species have already a training file?
+A: At the moment:
+Campylobacter_Jejuni
+Acinetobacter_Baumannii
+Haemophilus_Influenziae
+Streptococcus_Agalactiae

 ----------

 ## 1. Setting up the analysis